Drysuit vs Wetsuit Diving in BC

 The water temperature at depth doesn’t fluctuate very much thoughout the year, with a minimum temperature of around 7-8C in February and the maximum around 13C in August.
 In the summertime, there’s a thermocline with a surface layer of warmer water reaching about 16C.
 But divers pass through the thermocline on descent, down into the deeper, colder water.

 Wetsuit divers will usually only dive comfortably in the July-September time frame, when the water temperature is warmest and, most importantly, when they can warm up in the sun between dives.
 For the rest of the year, wetsuit divers can’t warm up between dives, so they get cold faster on the second dive.
 This results in a higher risk profile and short second dives.
-Often the second dive gets cancelled.
+Often the wetsuit diver cancels the second dive .

 Meanwhile, drysuit divers must deal with the opposite problem.
-They can stay toasty inside the drysuit between dives when there’s snow on the beach, but risk sweating and overheating when the air temperature is above 15C.
-They enter the water to cool off, and get chilled by the perspiration on their skin.
+They can stay toasty inside the drysuit between dives when there’s snow on the beach in winter, but risk sweating and overheating when the air temperature is above 15C.
+They enter the water to cool off, and get chilled by the perspiration evaporating on their skin.

 In the wintertime, I recommend that divers wear a base layer of warm, perspiration-wicking thermals, with two pairs of the thickest, warmest Arctic socks.
 I also recommend wearing a lower-back heat wrap that will keep your core warm all day.
 A double layer of fleece is worn over top of this base layer.